dev-ezzy/Big-Data/README.md

-# Big-Data
+# Mushroom Classifier
-A project that focuses on leveraging big data and big data tools
+A project that focuses on leveraging mushroom data obtained from `UCI Machine Learning` website to  classify different types of mushrooms.